viamrobotics/docs/docs/tutorials/get-started/blink-an-led.md

 Then there's numbering them by function or GPIO connection.
 For example, "GPIO 22".
 **When working with the GPIO pins with Viam, you will use the board pin numbers.**
-For example, board pin 38 is the same pin as GPIO pin 20, but when configuring your robot with Viam, you should refer to it as pin `38`.
+For example, board pin 38 is the same pin as GPIO pin 20, but when configuring your machine with Viam, you should refer to it as pin `38`.

 {{< alert title="Tip" color="tip" >}}
 To make it easier for you to see which pin is which, you can print out [this Raspberry Pi Leaf](/get-started/try-viam/viam-raspberry-leaf-8.5x11.pdf) which has labels for the pins and carefully push it onto the pins or fold or cut it so you can hold it up to the Raspberry Pi pins.